storybookjs/ember/docs/configure/styling-and-css.md

 If your component files import their CSS, Storybook’s webpack config will work unmodified with some exceptions:

 - If you are using a CSS precompiler, you may need to add a preset (such as the [SCSS preset](https://github.com/storybookjs/presets/tree/master/packages/preset-scss), or add a loader to Storybook’s webpack config).
-- In Angular, you'll need to take special care of how you handle CSS:
+- In older versions of Angular, you'll need to take special care of how you handle CSS:

   - Either [customize your webpack config](./webpack#extending-storybooks-webpack-config)
   - Or use syntax to use a inline loader: